 The main reason we need sunscreen is to block UVA and UVB rays emitted by the sun’s rays.
 And let’s face it, you can’t escape the sun.
-Unless you’re hiding in your basement, you will be exposed to UV either through your car window or even on those cloudy days.
+Unless you’re hiding in your basement, you will be exposed to UV rays either through your car window or even on those cloudy days.

 How Does Sunscreen Work?

 According to Yale Scientific, sunscreen protection works by blocking UV rays through a combo of physical and chemical ingredients.
 The physical protectors, zinc oxide, and titanium dioxide reflect UV radiation from the skin.
 While chemical sunscreens absorb the rays and release the energy as heat.

-When shopping for sunscreen, you’ll want to look into a combination of both physical and chemical sunscreens.
+When shopping for sun protection, you’ll want to look into a combination of both physical and chemical sunscreens.
 Many sunscreens on the market only protect against UVB rays.
 However, research has suggested that it’s UVA rays that penetrate deep into the skin and cause aging and even cancer.

 What’s The Difference Between UVA and UVB?

 Ultraviolet (UV) Radiation is the energy released by the sun.
 Being out in the sun without the necessary and sufficient protection allows UV rays to penetrate your skin, ultimately altering the DNA of your cells.
 So along with premature aging, your altered cells may lead to skin cancer.

 According to The Skin Cancer Foundation, two types of UV light are proven to contribute to the risk for skin cancer: